Nonduality and the Three Principles Psychology as Teaching Models

 2. It was potentially confused in some aspects of its basic ontology.
 For example, is Thought, one of the Three universal spiritual principles, universal or personal?
 The personal mind, where thoughts arise, is only universal in a generic sense that body and everything is part of the universe, whereas Universal Consciousness and Universal Mind are truly universal, timeless and impersonal spiritual principles.
 (The Three Principles also branched off into the “Single Paradigm” teachers, focusing on Thought as the key to human experience, which further confused the scene).

 4. Inaccurate understanding: as I mentioned above, it is often touted as a “scientific” understanding.
 This is a misunderstanding of science at a deep level.
 Western science is about phenomena: that which is observable by the senses or instruments.
 Spiritual understanding is a subjective, experiential knowing of the essence of reality, invisible to the senses and outside the domain of science.
 For example, what does science have to say about the experience of beauty, love, or absolute truth?
 You might find neuroscientists claiming they find such things in the brain, but these are hypothesis or stories made up starting from an unproven and ultimately unprovable assumption (namely that consciousness is brain-based), not known facts.
-These assumptions are pasted onto observations such as CAT scans, which merely proves some vague correlations and not causality.
+These assumptions are pasted onto observations such as CAT scans, which merely shows correlations with mental Phenomena, and not Neumena, nor causality, nor anything about Consciousness (the unseen seer).
 Spiritual realization is knowing there is no such thing as causality anyway: causality depends on time and space, which are created by universal mind (as Sydney pointed out)!
 Science is designed to examine that which can be seen inter-subjectively and tested and repeated.
 It also cannot approach one-off phenomena like miracles and moments of grace.
 It can’t go there.
 Period.
 It’s not the instrument.
-Science and its handmaiden of technology are about the world — they are very powerful in that domain — not about ultimate questions.
-In short calling the Three Principles “scientific” is a silly bit of marketing hyperbole, or simply ignorance.
+Science and its handmaiden of technology are about the world—they are very powerful in that domain—not about ultimate questions of philosophy and spirit.
+In short calling the Three Principles “scientific” is a silly bit of marketing hyperbole in my opinion, or simply ignorance.

 A further mistake is equating intellect with ego (ego being the false self, or a thought-created self-image that is falsely identified with as the real self).
 While the intellect, can certainly be used to defend ignorance (ignorance in the spiritual sense), and feed an ego, particularly if it’s an ego that prides oneself on intellectual knowledge (which is limited and relative, unlike ultimate knowing), the intellect can nonetheless not only be a tool in one’s liberation — using the mind to undo the mind’s false notions — and post-liberation, an entertaining way to celebrate life, in playing with ideas.
 The intellect is limited to conceptual thinking and tends to think in terms of cause and effect, and is a useful tool in practical matters, but can’t see beyond its own limited way of understanding (indeed permanent happiness has to by nature be acausal or causeless, that is, beyond the world of cause and effect).
 However it can be used in service to spirit, life, God, however you want to say it, both during the process of transcending the ego and once transcendence is more established.
 In short, intellectual activity can be either a block or a friend on the spiritual path.
 Like any tool, it depends on how it is used.